By: Kendall Jones on August 16th, 2022

 Once you’ve decided on which jobs to focus on first, it’s time to break down each job into individual sequential tasks.
 The best way to do this is by having a supervisor or safety manager observe an experienced worker perform the job.
 The observer should take detailed notes of each step, focusing on what is being done rather than how the worker is performing each task.

 Taking a video recording of the worker performing the job can be helpful in ensuring you haven’t missed a step in the process or gotten any of the steps out of the order they were performed.
-The video can also be used to review the steps and verify their accuracy as well as providing a visual aid for your team to identify potential hazards.
+The video can also be used to review the steps and verify their accuracy, and provide a visual aid for your team to identify potential hazards.

 When sequencing out steps in a job be sure to start each step with an action verb like “lift” or “cut” in order to focus on what is being done.
 Try to keep the number of steps or tasks in each job to 10 or fewer.
 If 10 or more steps are needed for a particular job, it might be a good idea to separate the job into two separate jobs.